USS Hydrangea: Assigned to the North Atlantic blockade

 Reporting to Hampton Roads, Virginia, for duty with the North Atlantic Blockading Squadron, Hydrangea spent May towing monitors and acting as tender to Onondaga.
 She then took up station in the James River, where she acted as a tug and mail boat.

 Making two trips a day from Deep Bottom, near the front lines, to the large supply base at City Point, Virginia, she helped support the Union efforts to break the military stalemate around Richmond, Virginia.

 Transferred to the South Atlantic blockade

 Hydrangea was then transferred to the South Atlantic Blockading Squadron 23 July 1864, and after repairing reported to Port Royal, South Carolina, 30 September.

 She was used as a blockading ship and tug inside the Charleston Bar until the end of the war.

 Post-war decommissioning, sale, and subsequent career

 Hydrangea decommissioned at New York City 1 September 1865, and was sold 25 October to S. and J. M. Flanagan.
+Silverstone records Hydrangea as serving with the North Atlantic and South Atlantic blockading squadrons in 1864–65 before being sold out of naval service and subsequently becoming the merchant vessel Norman.
 Redocumented Norman 4 January 1866, she returned to private service and was stranded and lost off Cape May, New Jersey, 17 November 1886.